flutter/flutter/sdk/lib/widgets/README.md

   Widget build() {
     return new Listener(
+      onGestureTap: (_) {
+        if (onPressed != null)
+          onPressed();
+      },
       child: new Container(
-        child: new Center(child: child),
         height: 36.0,
         padding: new EdgeDims.all(8.0),
         margin: new EdgeDims.symmetric(horizontal: 8.0),
-        decoration: _decoration
+        decoration: _decoration,
-      ),
-      onGestureTap: (_) {
-        if (onPressed != null)
-          onPressed();
-      }
+        child: new Center(child: child)
+      )
     );
   }
 }